cgmark101/owt-back/README.md

 Inside the app navigate to `preference->connection->mode` and sellect HTTP

-Inside the app navigate to `preference->connection->host` http://your-domain:8000/position/
+Inside the app navigate to `preference->connection->host` fill it with http://your-domain:8000/position/

 Inside the app navigate to `preference->connection->identification` just fill `device id` and `tracker id`

 Inside the app navigate to `preference->reporting->aditional data` and turn it on.

-And you are done, take your phone
+And you are done, take your phone, and do some moves to see your position updated and store in the database